 - Make an appointment to talk to a Career Counselor (Steve or Cyndi) or Academic Advisor (Lori Soucie) about the major.

 Learn more about the major using this resource maintained by the University of North Carolina at Wilmington: http://www.uncw.edu/career/WhatCanIDoWithaMajorIn.html

 Can I minor in Art?
 Are there related majors at UMF?

 Yes!
-UMF has minors in Art and Art History; also, Film Studies, Music, Music Studies, and Theatre.
+UMF has minors in Art, Art History, Film Studies, Music, Music Studies, and Theatre.
 Click here for more information.
-Majors related to Art include Interactive Media: Art Emphasis and Visual and Performing Arts with concentrations in Art and Visual Culture or Arts Administration.
+Majors related to Art include Interactive Media: Art Emphasis and Visual and Performing Arts with concentrations in Arts Administration.